ashen007/MedicalCostPrediction-insurance_fraudDetection/README.md

 ***outliers***

-box plots used to identify outliers in the data. in fraud detection outliers are used to identify unusal behaviors so that purpose outliers should kept in dataset.
+box plots used to identify outliers in the data. in fraud, detection outliers are used to identify unusual behaviours so that purpose outliers should be kept in the dataset.

 <img src="https://github.com/ashen007/Medical_Cost_prediction/blob/doc/demo/EDA/boxplot.png" alt="outliers">